armbrusl/ArxivScraper/README.md

 make sure to use "_" instead of a space.
 Also make sure to include a folder called "papers" in the repository before using it.

 # Results
-This will create three files and a folder:
+This will create three files:

 1. "Network.html" : Open this file with your browser to see a visual representation of all the papers